 First, prep your pan by spraying it with cooking spray or lining it with parchment.
 I recommend parchment if you want to remove the brownies from the pan.
 I usually store mine in the pan, so I just spray it, but I do have to use a fork to scoop underneath each brownie to remove it.
 Marshmallows stick to the sides when they caramelize, so spray the sides of the pan rather well.

 Making cocoa-based brownies is super easy!
 Just mix wet ingredients, then gently stir in dry.
-If you need step-by-step instructions with making the brownies, though, check out my walkthrough at the Hershey's Best Brownie post.
+If you need step-by-step instructions with making the brownies, though, check out my walkthrough in the Hershey's Best Brownies.

 Once you've gotten the batter into the pan, time to add toppings!